Warship Wednesday, May 31, 2017: The Swordfish of the Baltic

 All ships of the class could dive to 110-feet, which was sufficient for use in the shallow waters of the Baltic– and they could float in 11 feet of seawater and operate at a periscope depth of 25 feet.
 The crews trained to spend upwards of 24 hours at a time submerged, most of it stationary.

 When the Great War kicked off and Germany and Russia began to duke it out on the regular whenever the Baltic ice allowed it, all three of the new Swede swordfish were operational and spent much of their time at sea enforcing Swedish neutrality at the force of a torpedo tube and deck gun– stepping up the latter to a 57mm Bofors piece after Armistice Day.
-This early cold war often turned hot, with a Swedish submarine on at least one occasion taking fire from an armed German trawler.
+This early cold war often turned hot, with Hvalen on at least one occasion taking deadly fire from an armed German trawler.

 The two Kockums-built boats were reportedly popular with their crews and had an enviable safety record, a feat that was often elusive with pre-WWI designs.